arexbold/TripleBondChallenge/README.md

 - You can only catch one mon from each route via the 3 halls or fishing spot before the rival.
 - You are not allowed to fight these mons to see their moves.
 You can only catch.
 (Move scouting is part of a mid-run reward.
 See Bug Catching Contest.)
 - You must have your party of 3 before you fight the rival.
 No more, no less.
+  - There's a hidden item on the lightpost after you beat the rival.
 - After you beat the Rival, you can catch one mon from Route 31, Dark Cave, Ruins of Alph, and Route 32.
 These are to help you further fine tune your team.
   - Remember: You can only take 3 to battle.
 I recommend catching everything and then forming a team before fighting the other trainers before Sprout Tower.